rainiscold/RKPM-Code/README.md

-# meshfree
+# Meshfree methods
-Learning Mesh free coding using matlab
+This program is a first pass at creating a solid mechanics code using the Reproducing Kernel Method (RKPM).

-This code uses RKPM to create an apporximated function that we later compare to an exact solution.
+An approximated function is created and compared to an exact solution.
 The error of this technique is also calculated.